rgrannell1/search-hours/README.md

 # Search Hours

-Graph the number of Google searches you make per-hour, over the years.
+Graph your browser-activity per-hour, over the years.
 This shows both how often you use your devices, and your sleep cycle.

 ![Example Image](example.png "Example Image")